hebcal/hebcal/README.md

    -c, --candlelighting | Print candlelighting times.
    -C, --city city | Set latitude, longitude, and timezone according to specified city.
 This option implies the -c option.
    --geo LATITUDE,LONGITUDE | Set location for solar calculations to decimal values LATITUDE and LONGITUDE.
 Negative longitudes are WEST of the Prime Meridian.
-   --havdalah-deg DEGREES | Set Havdalah to occur this many degrees below the horizon -l, --latitude XX,YY | Set the latitude for solar calculations to `XX` degrees and `YY` minutes.
+   -G, --havdalah-deg DEGREES | Set Havdalah to occur this many degrees below the horizon -l, --latitude XX,YY | Set the latitude for solar calculations to `XX` degrees and `YY` minutes.
 Negative values are south. **Deprecated**: use `--geo` instead.
    -L, --longitude XX,YY | Set the longitude for solar calculations to `XX` degrees and `YY` minutes. *Negative values are EAST*.
 The `-l` and `-L` switches must both be used, or not at all.
 These switches override the `-C` (localize to city) switch. **Deprecated**: use `--geo` instead.
    -m, --havdalah-mins MINS | Set havdalah to occur this many minutes after sundown